KeyanSong/431-2018/slides/class16/README.md

     - If the correlation is positive and large, the pairing will be more helpful, and the difference between the assessment of the difference in means obtained using the (correct) paired samples analysis and the (incorrect) independent samples analysis will likely be larger, as a result.
     - Regardless of the observed correlation coefficient, the decision about whether to pair the samples or not is made before any data are collected, based on the study's design (specifically whether the observations are in fact matched/paired by the way the data are collected.)
 As a result, even if the correlation turns out to be negative, if the samples are paired, that is how we'll analyze them.

-## Progress on the Course Project
+## Course Project Progress

-Everyone has completed Project Task B. Almost everyone has completed Project Tasks A and C. Thank you.
+- **Task A** (The Proposal).
+Almost everyone is done.
+Summaries of the project proposals [are available here](https://github.com/THOMASELOVE/431-2018-project/blob/master/OKtaskA.md).
+Please take a look at what your colleagues are doing, and make sure that my description of your proposal is accurate.
+- **Task B** is done.
+The [Schedule of Presentations is available here](http://bit.ly/431-2018-project-schedule)).
+- **Task C** (Survey Editing) is done.
     - The Draft Survey is posted at http://bit.ly/431-2018-draft-project-survey.
-We'll discuss the changes I've made to this, along with some specific issues we need to make a decision on, today.
+We'll discuss the changes I've made to this, along with some specific issues we need to make a decision on.
+- Next up: **Task D** (Survey Comparison Plan) and **Task E** (Actually Doing the Survey) are each due next Friday 2018-11-02.

 ## General Announcements